- INCOMING MSBS STUDENTS

 The Advanced Programming Selective will be selected from the following courses offered by various departments at UT and BGSU.
 The course selected will depend on availability, scheduling and student background, with approval of the student's advisor and Thesis Committee.
 Note that tuition for courses designated as undergraduate courses will have to be paid for by the student.

-UT Dept. of Engineering Technology CSET 4100 CGI PROGRAMMING WITH PERL AND JAVA (3 hrs) Covers Common Gateway Interface (CGI) programming on the Internet using the most popular scripting languages.
-Topics include client-side progrmas, server-side programs, distributed database creation and searching.
-Pre-requisite: Junior standing.
+Covers Common Gateway Interface (CGI) programming on the Internet using the most popular scripting languages.
+Topics include client-side programs, server-side programs, distributed database creation and searching.
+Prerequisite: Junior standing.

 DATA BASE MANAGEMENT SELECTIVES